 For the first 12 weeks of an approved Family and Medical Leave, the Authority will maintain the employee's health benefits as if the employee continues to be actively employed.
 If paid leave is substituted for unpaid Family and Medical Leave, the Authority will deduct the employee's portion of the health plan premium as a regular payroll deduction.
 If the employee's leave is unpaid, employee must pay the employee's portion of the premium as directed by the Authority.
 Employee's health care coverage will cease if the employee's premium payment is more than 30 days late.
-If employee's payment is more than 30 days late, the Authority will send the employee a letter to this effect.
+If employee a letter to this effect.
 If the Authority does not receive the Authority's co-payment within 15 days of that letter, the employee's coverage may cease.
 If employee elects not to return to work for at least 30 calendar days at the end of the leave period, the employee may be required to reimburse the Authority for the cost of the health benefit premiums paid by the Authority for maintaining coverage during the employee's unpaid leave.